matijakolaric-com/django-music-publisher/docs/introduction.rst

 Data is also sufficient for simple royalty distribution processing, which is not yet fully implemented.

-Registrations can be exported as CWR 2.1 and CWR 3.0 zipped files, as well as ISRC requests (CWR 3.0 only).
+Registrations can be exported as CWR 2.1 (zipped) files.
+Acknowledgement files in CWR format can be imported.
 CWR preview features syntax highlighting with additional data on mouse-over.

-Acknowledgement files in CWR format can be imported.
+There is an experimental support for and CWR 3.0, including ISRC requests.

-Data for selected works can be exported in JSON format.
+New works can be imported from a CSV format.
+Data for selected works can be exported as JSON.

 Limitations
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++